Fortifications of Diyarbakır: Architecture

+The Diyarbakir city walls measure up to 5.8 km long.
+They form a ring around the old city that is over 3 miles in circumference.
+The walls are over 33 feet high and are about 10–16 feet thick.
+They are the widest and longest complete defensive walls in the world after the Great Wall of China.
+There are four main gates and 82 towers along the walls.
+Included on the walls are about 63 inscriptions from various historical periods.

+In the northeast, the citadel contains the first settlement inside Diyarbakir, and those walls stretch 598 meters long.
+The city walls enclose the more urban historic city of Diyarbakir.
+Most of these walls are constructed with traditional masonry and construction styles.
+The towers consist of 2-4 floors and are 4.4 meters thick on the ground floor and get thinner on higher floors.

-Diyarbakir fortress is constructed with stone, black basalt, and adobe, and has gone through countless renovations; the basalt fortifications are exceptionally durable, one reason why the structure has remained relatively intact for over 2000 years.
+The fortifications are constructed with stone, black basalt, and adobe, and have gone through countless renovations.
+The basalt fortifications are exceptionally durable, one reason why the structure has remained relatively intact for over 2000 years.
 Diyarbakir fortress is among the best surviving examples of a castle or fort built with a natural feature like a cliffside or body of water on one side as a boundary.
 The walls have a symbolic function as well as a defensive purpose, with inscriptions on the inner city's walls (the fort) that testify to the city of Diyarbakir's history.

-Today, Diyarbakir Fortress can be divided into two categories, the bailey and the citadel.
-In the northeast, the citadel contains the first settlement inside Diyarbakir, and those walls stretch 598 meters long.
-The bailey houses a tower and the city walls, surrounding the much more urban walled city region of Diyarbakir.
-Most of these walls are constructed with traditional masonry and construction styles; the towers consist of 2-4 floors and are 4.4 meters thick on the ground floor and get thinner on higher floors.

-The castle plans reveal the dominance of two different building forms, circular and tetragonal.
+The fortification plans reveal the dominance of two different building forms, circular and tetragonal.
 The walls were divided into five groups, four of which contained the towers around the four main gates, while the fifth contained the citadel towers.
 It has been found that 65 of the original 82 towers still remain on the outside of the city's walls and 18 of the citadel's towers remain today.
 Due to cultural differences, the fort has undergone some modifications.
 The fort was reconstructed, repaired and or heightened over time.
 However, the overall typology has remained constant in the fort's renovations.